 Undocumented immigrants are ineligible for Medicaid and Marketplace coverage.
-Since CPS data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al.9,10 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to CPS, controlling to state-level estimates of total undocumented population from Department of Homeland Security.
+Since CPS data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al.14,15 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to CPS, controlling to state-level estimates of total undocumented population from Department of Homeland Security.
 For more detail on the immigration imputation used in this analysis, see the technical Appendix B available here.

-Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but are ineligible for advance premium tax credits in the Health Insurance Exchanges.
-Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status.
+Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but they are ineligible for advance premium tax credits in the Health Insurance Exchanges.
+Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status and use SIPP to develop a model that predicts offer of ESI, then apply the model to CPS.
 For more detail on the offer imputation used in this analysis, see the technical Appendix C available here.

 An individual’s income is likely to fluctuate throughout the year, impacting his or her eligibility for Medicaid.
 Our estimates are based on annual income and thus represent a snapshot of the number of people in the coverage gap at a given point in time.
 Over the course of the year, a larger number of people are likely to move and out of the coverage gap as their income fluctuates.